Picovoice/leopard/binding/react/README.md

 ### Restrictions

-IndexedDB is required to use `Leopard` in a worker thread.
-Browsers without IndexedDB support (i.e. Firefox Incognito Mode) should use the [`LeopardWeb binding`](https://github.com/Picovoice/leopard/tree/master/binding/web) in the main thread.
+IndexedDB and WebWorkers are required to use `Leopard React`.
+Browsers without support (i.e. Firefox Incognito Mode) should use the [`LeopardWeb binding`](https://github.com/Picovoice/leopard/tree/master/binding/web) main thread method.

+## AccessKey

+Leopard requires a valid Picovoice `AccessKey` at initialization. `AccessKey` acts as your credentials when using Leopard SDKs.
+You can get your `AccessKey` for free.
+Make sure to keep your `AccessKey` secret.
+Signup or Login to [Picovoice Console](https://console.picovoice.ai/) to get your `AccessKey`.

 ## Installation

-### Package

 Using `yarn`: